-A few months ago, back in the golden days of interning at PT, I read a blog that changed my life-- Scott Barry Kaufman or as I affectionately refer to him as SBK wrote: Do Assholes Really Finish First?
+A few months ago, back in the golden days of interning at PT, I read a blog post that changed my life.
+Scott Barry Kaufman, or as I affectionately refer to him, SBK, wrote: Do Assholes Really Finish First?

 In terms of psychology, "the 'asshole' consists of the following traits: High Extraversion, Low Neuroticism (perhaps), Low Conscientiousness, Low Agreeableness, High Openness to Experience, and a bit of a dip into the dark triad traits (those with an extreme dark triad profile aren't considered sexually attractive)."
 The dark triad refers to three personality deficiencies: narcissism, Machiavellianism, and psychopathy.

 SBK also raised the question, why do girls want to be with the bad boy?

 He found an answer from Michelle at Girlfriend's Planet, who eloquently put it like this: "[Bad Boys] don't really ever commit to you, therefore you're always chasing after them.
 The challenge!
 As women, we're kind of wired to think that we can change anyone, and bad boys are no exception."

 It was as if SBK had come into the dressing room of my soul and had seen my naked psychological self.
 How utterly accurate his findings were!

 Finally, an explanation for this crazy inexplicable attraction!
 I simply liked assholes...

 I quickly assess my past romantic interludes and wonder just how many of my gentleman callers were actual textbook-definition "assholes."